 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is the Dunning-Kruger effect.

-The Dunning-Kruger effect, first described by psychologists David Dunning and Justin Kruger, is a type of cognitive bias that causes people to feel confident that they have greater knowledge or competence in an area than they actually do.
+The Dunning-Kruger effect was first described by psychologists David Dunning and Justin Kruger.
+It’s a type of cognitive bias that causes people to feel confident that they have greater knowledge or competence in an area than they actually do.
 Dunning and Kruger’s research was partly inspired by Charles Darwin’s observation that “ignorance more frequently begets confidence than does knowledge.”

 Another influence in their research was McArthur Wheeler; in 1995, he robbed two banks in broad daylight with no attempt at disguise.
 He was later surprised when police arrested him, as he thought that applying lemon juice to his face had made him invisible to security cameras.
 Despite being as dumb as a sack of potatoes, he was sufficiently confident that he thought he could get away with two bank robberies.